RuanGeldenhuys/22550801_FinMetrics/README.md

 This question focuses on a recent article that discusses the misconception surrounding hedging out the Rand.
-By replicating the figure within that article I therefore show that hedging vary rarely has beneficial effects.
-I then go further by showing how the volatility of a portfolio can actually be increased through hedging
+By replicating the figure within that article I therefore show that hedging very rarely has beneficial effects.
+I then go further by showing how the volatility of a portfolio can actually be increased through hedging.

 For data preparation I load in the data and then apply the weights specified in the question to the corresponding asset by multiplying it